Cheongbin/Cheongbin_project_new/README.md

 Description My project is about bikeshare.
 I made a file with data of Chicago, New york, and Washington bikeshare using Python.

-Files used Include the files used
+Files used It has README.md and bikeshare.py which I've done as a project.

 Credits It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.